aegir-project/documentation/docs/install.md

 Use these commands to download and add the repository's PGP key, then update the package list on your system:

     sudo wget -O /usr/share/keyrings/aegir-archive-keyring.gpg https://debian.aegirproject.org/aegir-archive-keyring.gpg

+    # For your own security, this tells APT to not expect packages in the Aegir repo that are in the main Debian archive.
+(Thus not allowing Aegir to give you a new kernel)
+    cat > /etc/apt/preferences.d/aegir <<EOD
+    Package: *
+    Pin: origin debian.aegirproject.org
+    Pin-Priority: 100
+    EOD

     sudo apt-get update

 ### 4. DNS configuration